transloadit/uppy/.github/ISSUE_TEMPLATE/integration_help.md

 ### 🦄 Community Support

-Uppy developers and aficionados alike monitor the [Community Forum](https://community.transloadit.com/c/uppy) and assist where they can.
-Response times don't come with guarantees.
-The conversations are public and can benefit others in the future.
+Uppy developers and aficionados assist where they can on the [Community Forum](https://community.transloadit.com/c/uppy).
+No guaranteed response times but we do our best!
+The conversations are public and indexed by search engines so they can benefit others in the future.

+When you are opting to self-host server components, keep in mind that

+- Uppy still works without any of our server components.
+They are only needed for fetching from Dropbox, Instagram, etc, and resumable uploads (tus)
-When you are opting to self-host server components, accept that you are wandering off supported paths and that we can't go out of our way fix a problem on your platform.
-Self-hosting maybe still be a valid strategy for many projects however.
-We have docs & tests and you will not be paying us anything (**$0/mo**).
-You might be paying your team's hours and hosting provider however.
+- You are wandering off supported paths so we can't go out of our way fix a problem.
+But, you will not be paying anything (**$0/mo**) except for maybe your team's hours and hosting provider

 ↬ All integration questions from non-paying users are welcome via the [Community Forum](https://community.transloadit.com/c/uppy).